 Washington Metropolitan Area Investing

-Why The DMV Area Is Safe Bet For Investors
+Why The D.C Metropolitan Area Is Safe Bet For Investors

 Why?
 It’s really the old notion of supply and demand.
-Unlike cars, you can’t produce additional geography.
-Real estate is finite.
-Which brings forth the old law of supply and demand.
-People primarily live in relative proximity to their work.
-The old real estate adage of location, location, location is really about the economies that exist within given geographies.
-What really supports high real estate valuations in the Washington metropolitan area is the economy of the Federal Government.
-Not only do we have a stable workforce, but we also have a workforce that is well paid.
-This explains why a 6000 square ft. custom home built with all the bells and whistles in the hills of the Blue Ridge Mountain has less value than 1200 ft. row home that is structurally and visually scary in certain locations within the Washington Metropolitan area.
-In real estate investments, always develop your models in terms of supply and demand relative to the existing and future economy within geographical areas.
-I’ve seen beautiful investment homes in breath taking locations having far less market value than the cost of development.
+People will always have a demand for housing, but additional land cannot be created.
+Real estate by its nature is finite.
+Even more finite is real estate with commuting proximity to the federal government.
+Federal Jobs promote stable, local, well paid workforce.
+Thats why a 6000 square ft. custom home built with all the bells and whistles in the hills of the Blue Ridge Mountain has less value than 1200 ft. row house that is structurally and visually scary in certain locations within the Washington Metropolitan area.
+In real estate investing, always develop your models in terms of supply and demand relative to the existing and future economy within geographical areas.

 The Washington Metropolitan solves the demand side of the equation.
 It is up to you to solve the supply side.